 Can you believe it?
 John worked for me in Oddbins about 20 years ago, then he ran the Grog Bar in Rose Street for 7 years, then Wildfire restaurant for a couple of years & then decided to rejoin the fold!
 He still looks SO baby faced (Alcohol is a preservative after all).
-John adeptly runs the Grog Bottle Shop.
+John apparently runs the Grog Bottle Shop.

 Gary - life before Grog

 Sleek, silent and stealthy like a Ninja.
 Highly organised and efficient.
 Was at School with Red but we don't hold that against him.
 If you look at him for too long you turn into a goat.
 Has a morbid, muttering, mumbling dislike of staircases (like most delivery folk).
 Since 2004 in Grog?
 Crumbs, how time flies.

 Big bloke, beard (mostly).
 6 foot 4 inches & 18+ stone & can carry 8 cases of wine at once.
 When I say 18 stone, I mean 20 stone, he put on 2 stone after his month in Argentina (Argentina now has a shortage of red wine & red meat).
 Played rugby for the Indian national team along with his brothers although all 3 hail from Jersey.
 Don’t dare call him ugly.
 Chris has a degree in Geophysics & is a qualified snowboard instructor.
 Probably the most overqualified van driver on the planet.
 Almost as hairy in the flesh as his picture would suggest.
 Disappears for all of January snow surfing every (& I mean every) year; even in 2019 with babies in tow!